florinpatrascu/micro-docs/WEB-INF/views/content/repositories.md

         My site has only one page, for now.

 Now the magic happens.
 When you point your browser to your application, the template will pull all the three pages and merge them as a single html page that you see in your browser.
 Let's go back to the `weird` words in the the main template.
-As you probably know by know, Micro is using a variety of [Template Engines](/views/engines.md), and our default engine, the one used in our examples, is [Velocity](/views/engines.md#Velocity).
-You can learn more about these in the section dedicated to the Template Engines.
+As you probably know by know, Micro is using a variety of [Template Engines](/views/engines.md), and our default engine, the one used in our examples throughout this site, is: [Velocity](/views/engines.md#Velocity).
+You can learn more about these in the section dedicated to the [Template Engines](/views/engines.md).
 The `$` sign prefixed words are objects created by Micro and you will recognize two of them right away: `$partials` and `$content`.
 To access a repository from within a Velocity template you can refer to the repository by name since all repositories are automatically exposed to the template.
 The two names above are defined in the `micro-config.yml`, and it tells to the template from where to pull the page:

-  - $partials.get("header.html")
+  - `$partials.get("header.html")`
-    this will produce the content of the `views/partials/header.html` file
+    > this will produce the content of the `views/partials/header.html` file

-  - $content.get($path)
+  - `$content.get($path)`
-    this is a bit special.
-It tells Micro to pull a file from the `content` repository, a file having the name specified in the
+    > this is a bit special.
+This line of Velocity will first look for an object called `content` which has already been made available to the Velocity engine.
+Once a reference to `content` is located, the `get()` method is called passing `$path` as the value; `$path` resolves to the current request path.
+If the requested page is `http://www.mysite.com/contact.html` then `$path` would equal `/contact.html` and if the request is `http://www.mysite.com/` then the path will be the `/index.html`.

-  - $partials.get("footer.html")
+  - `$partials.get("footer.html")`
-    this will produce the content of the `views/partials/footer.html` file
+    > this will produce the content of the `views/partials/footer.html` file

+And this is how Micro is publishing your dynamic content.

+More details about the template rendering process can be found in the [Views](/views) section later in this guide.